 After reading excellent Ken Shirriff's blog on reverse-engineering parts of the Z80 CPU, I decided to learn how to decipher some of the chip die-shots myself.
-It turns out not to be that difficult if you follow certain guidance which I will describe in this post.
+It turns out not to be that difficult if you follow certain guidelines which I will describe in this post.

 Start with a good and clean die-shot.
-Although Visual 6502 team had a good one, it was somewhat grainy and I've found a much cleaner version here.
+Although the Visual 6502 team had a good one, it was somewhat grainy and I've found a much cleaner version here.
 There is a slight difference in masks, but the functions are the same.
 In fact, it may even help to look at several versions when trying to decipher the layout.

 If we zoom into the image you will faintly see the layers.
-It would have been easier to trace them if the top metal layer has been stripped, but in this case it has not.
+It would have been easier to trace them if the top metal layer has been stripped, but in this case, it has not.
 Most of the metal wires are grounds and power (5V) and they are easy to spot due to their bright color.
 Since all active gates need those, they can be found combing throughout the chip logic.
 It is amazing just how much plain wiring there is compared to the transistors areas in these old chips.

 Below the metal layer are polysilicon wires which are also used as conducting wires and usually run perpendicular to the metal.
 They form a grid for signals to travel.
 Vias connect those two and they are also easy to see.

-In the image above I circled a single bit of the IR-latch.
+In the image above I circled a single bit of the IR latch.
 A bit of data enters from the right and on the left we have 2 wires coming out and into the PLA: one represents the unchanged bit and the other one is its complement.

 Down to the technique - you may find your own preferred way and this method works for me: clip two transparencies over a printout of a die and use dry erase pens to trace active regions on one and poly wires on another.
 That way you can keep erasing and rewriting lines until you figure out the layout.
 Have doped region on its own page so you can erase its traces without having to redraw other wires - and you will likely modify doped region most since it is hardest to figure out.

 A couple of tricky points here: active regions can also be used as interconnecting wires at "short" distances (see the one pointed to at the bottom-right corner).
-Big square blocks around power metal wires are usually depletion mode transistors acting as pull-up resistors.
+Big square blocks around power metal wires are usually depletion-mode transistors acting as pull-up resistors.
 Small fuzzy rectangles around a poly wire usually connect that wire with an (active) base forming a continuation of a wire.
 Transistor does not form at these micro-vias exactly because of that particular doping to prevent it - the one helping us to see that transition!

 Once you have traced the layout correctly things will start making sense.
 There definitely is a mental jump from having a region layout to just seeing the transistors, but trust me that if you look at it long enough it will be increasingly obvious what it is 🙂